MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 That JavaScript inserts `stars.jpeg` at the top of the current webpage, pushing down the content of the webpage to below the image.
 The injected content sets the image element to display `stars.jpeg` in the top of the current webpage, and then removes the image when you click the image.

-Part 2 covers the following extension technologies:
+This tutorial covers the following extension technologies:
 *  Injecting JavaScript libraries into an extension.
 *  Exposing extension assets to browser tabs.
 *  Including content webpages in existing browser tabs.
 *  Having content webpages listen for messages from pop-ups and respond.

-To use this article, it is recommended that you first do the steps in [Tutorial part 1: Create a simple extension](./part1-simple-extension.md).
+To use this article, first do the steps in [Tutorial part 1: Create a simple extension](./part1-simple-extension.md).

 If you want to immediately install and run the completed extension that you will build in this tutorial, or view its finished code, either:
 * Clone the [microsoft / MicrosoftEdge-Extensions](https://github.com/microsoft/MicrosoftEdge-Extensions) repo to your local drive.
 Use repo directory `/extension-getting-started-part2/extension-getting-started-part2`.